sneslen/my386blog/_posts/2023-03-15-blog-three-b-eda.md

 </div>

 I then compared number of beds with price.
-Again, the two factors seem to be related, but not strongly.
+Curiously, there doesn't appear to be a strong relationship.
+I expected there to be a steady positive correlation between the two, but it seems relatively uniform, especially when there are 1 to 4 beds.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/sneslen/my386blog/main/assets/images/beds_price.png" alt="" style="width:50%;"/>